TheMrLively/seattle_library/README.md

 - What does the streaming look like Freegal, Zinio, Hoopla? - Could welook at 2017-2018 and try to project growth to today to get a truer sense of the online digital checkouts.
 - On what date would digital checkouts exceed physical checkouts assuming the current growth rate?

+### 2020 Library Checkouts in Tableau
+If you are curious about details related to the checkouts at the Seattle Public Library, check out this dasbboard in my Tableau [gallery](https://public.tableau.com/views/SeattleLibrary2020Checkouts/SeattleLibrary2020Checkouts?:display_count=y&:origin=viz_share_link).